readthedocs/readthedocs.org/docs/user/intro/mkdocs.rst

 Quick start
 -----------

-- If you have an existing Mkdocs project your want to host on Read the Docs, check out our :doc:`/intro/import-guide` guide.
+- If you have an existing Mkdocs project you want to host on Read the Docs, check out our :doc:`/intro/import-guide` guide.

 - If you're new to Mkdocs, check out the official `Getting started with MkDocs`_ guide.